swiftdatum/websiteraw/_posts/2018-08-03-to-embed-or-not-the-question-for-sentiment-analysis.md

 We now embed all words corresponding to positive and negaive classes with all embedding models.

-If we plot the pairwise distance distributions for the two classes of words, we will see that althouth distributions largely overlap, separation between the negative and positive word-vector clouds exists and differs across embeddings: better separation can be seen for Word2Vec and MUSE than for GloVe (a fact also confirmed by Kolvogorov-Smirnov statistics).
+If we plot the pairwise distance distributions for the two classes of words, we will see that althouth distributions largely overlap, separation between the negative and positive word-vector clouds exists and differs across embeddings: better separation can be seen for Word2Vec and MUSE than for GloVe (a fact also confirmed by [Kolmogorov-Smirnov](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) statistics).

 ```python